-The school site shall receive pupils from, and have a grant of the same type awarded pursuant to this article, as the transferring school.
-Or, the school site shall not have a 10-percent lower percentage of pupils eligible for free or reduced-price meals than the transferring school.
+The school site shall receive pupils from and have a grant of the same type awarded, pursuant to this article, as the transferring school.
+Or the school site shall not have a 10% lower percentage of pupils eligible for free or reduced price meals than the transferring school.

-Let's test your knowledge once more, on school site substitution.

-Susan B. Anthony Elementary which is funded at \$100,000 and has FRPM percentage at 72 percent has an ASES program in a school district where all of the other 5 sites in the district have programs as well.
-The district is closing Susan B. Anthony and the majority of the students are going from Susan B. Anthony to James Marshall Elementary School, which is currently funded at \$100,000 and has an FRPM percentage of 99 percent.
+Let's test your knowledge once more on school site substitution Susan B. Anthony Elementary which is funded at \$100,000 and has an FRPM percentage at 72%, has an ASES program and a school district where all of the other five sites in the district have programs as well.
+The district is closing Susan B. Anthony and the majority of the students are going from Susan B.

+Anthony to James Marshall Elementary school, which is currently funded at \$100,000 and has an FRPM percentage of 99%.
 Would this be allowable?

-Yes, this would be allowable because the students are going to the new school site and the new site has a free and reduced priced meal percentage higher than Susan B. Anthony.
+Yes, this would be allowable because the students are going to the new school site and the new site has a free and reduced-price meal percentage higher than Susan B. Anthony.
 However, James Marshall Elementary would not be able to receive the entire grant of \$100,000 because that would exceed the legislative cap.

-Lujan Middle School is funded at \$122,850 and has FRPM percentage of 80 percent.
-They are closing and the LEA wants to transfer the funds to Shumate Middle School which is currently not funded and has an FRPM percentage of 68 percent.
-Would this be allowable?
-Why or Why not?

-This would not be allowable, because the students have not been identified as going to Shumate Middle School and the FRPM percentage is less than 10% of Lujan Middle School.
+Lujan Middle School is funded at \$122,850 and has an FRPM percentage of 80%.
+They are closing and the LEA wants to transfer the funds to Shoemate Middle School, which is currently not funded and has an FRPM percentage of 68%.
+Would this be allowable, why or why not?
+This would not be allowable, because the students have not been identified as going to Shoemate Middle School and the FRPM percentage is less than 10% of Lujan Middle School.

-If you have questions or concerns regarding your grant requirements or modifications, each region has a California Department of Education Expanded Learning Division Consultant, Analyst and County Leads to answer your questions and provide assistance with your grant.
+If you have questions or concerns regarding your grant requirements or modifications each region has a California Department of Education Expanded Learning Division Consultant, Analyst, and County Leads to answer your questions and provide assistance with your grant.
+To access valuable information that will assist you with your grant modifications, please visit www.afterschoolnetwork.org/grant modifications.

-On your screen now you will find links to information on the California Department of Education's website that can assist you with all of your grant modifications.

 We thank you for your time and all of your hard work in the field of Expanded Learning.

-We hope you enjoyed this video brought to you by the California Department of Education's Expanded Learning Division in collaboration with the California AfterSchool Network.
+We hope you enjoyed this video brought to you by the California Department of Education's Expanded Learning Division,, in collaboration with the California AfterSchool Network.
 This video is one of six videos providing information regarding the program requirements for Expanded Learning programs in California.

-Other Expanded Learning in California topics that you can access include Federal Program Monitoring, Continuous Quality Improvement, Quality Standards for Expanded Learning, Grants 101 and 85/15.
+Other Expanded Learning in California topics that you can access include, Federal Program Monitoring, Continuous Quality Improvement, Quality Standards for Expanded Learning, Grants 101, and 85/15.
 Thank you for watching.
-This video has been brought to you by the California Department of Education's Expanded Learning Division, and the California AfterSchool Network.
+This video has been brought to you by the California Department of Education's Expanded Learning Division and the California AfterSchool Network.